informatics-isi-edu/chaise/docs/user-docs/chaise-config-change-logs.md

   - [chaise](https://github.com/informatics-isi-edu/chaise/pull/2114)

 ###### Added
-  - `savedQueryConfig` was introduced to define propreties related to saved query feature.
+  - `savedQueryConfig` was introduced to define properties related to saved query feature.

 <!--  TODO we might want to add the rest of changes as well -->